pip-alireza/automated_aneurysm_analysis/README.md

 - **Connected Components (`cc_torch`)**: BSD 3-Clause License (see `LICENSE_cctorch`)
 - **This Project's Modifications**: Please specify your preferred license for the medical imaging adaptations

-## 🤝 Contributing

-We welcome contributions to improve the medical imaging applications of SAM2.
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request with detailed description

-## 📞 Support

-For questions about:
-- **SAM2 Core Functionality**: Refer to the [original SAM2 repository](https://github.com/facebookresearch/segment-anything-2)
-- **Medical Imaging Applications**: Open an issue in this repository

 ## ⚠️ Disclaimer

 This software is for research purposes only and has not been approved for clinical use.
-Always consult with qualified medical professionals for medical decisions.

----

-**Note**: This project demonstrates the adaptation of foundation models like SAM2 for specialized medical imaging tasks.
-The combination of traditional computer vision techniques with modern foundation models shows promising results for automated medical image analysis.